leafo/lua-openai/README.md

 - `api_key`: Your OpenAI API key.
 - `config`: An optional table of configuration options, with the following shape:
   - `http_provider`: A string specifying the HTTP module name used for requests, or `nil`.
-If not provided, the library will automatically use "lapis.nginx.http" in an ngx environment, or "ssl.https" otherwise.
+If not provided, the library will automatically use "lapis.nginx.http" in an ngx environment, or "socket.http" otherwise.

 ```lua
 local openai = require("openai")